jrnold/r4ds-exercise-solutions/docs/iteration.md

 #> [4,] 99.91
 ```

+### Exercise 2 {.exercise}

-2. Eliminate the for loop in each of the following examples by taking advantage of an existing function that works with vectors:
+> Eliminate the for loop in each of the following examples by taking advantage of an existing function that works with vectors:

 ```r